-Options for the Calendar that allows aspects of the Calendar's appearance to be configured.
+Options for the Calendar

+The Calendar has a number of options including the ability to create recurrent events.
+There is an options toolbar icon that allows aspects of the Calendar's appearance to be configured.

-Learn more about the Calendar Project Calendar
+Learn more about the Calendar The Model Calendar